First Overland Mail Delivery

-Like Americans everywhere, the ’49ers in California wanted to get their mail, but 2,000 miles of desert and treacherous mountain passes lay between them and the end of the eastern mail lines.
+Like Americans everywhere, the ’49ers in California wanted to get their mail.
+However, 2,000 miles of desert and treacherous mountain passes lay between them and the end of the eastern mail lines.
 As a result, mail traveled by ship and across the Isthmus of Panama.
 In 1850 it took Californians six weeks to learn their territory had become a state.
 Outraged, they clamored for faster mail service.

 Although various companies set up stagecoach runs from the Missouri frontier to the West, the service was unreliable and oftentimes inefficient.
 On June 22, 1857, James E. Birch was awarded the contract for a southern mail route.
 In July of that year, a mail train left San Antonio, Texas, on its way to San Diego, California.
-Pack animals carried the bags of mail, leading to the nickname, the “Jackass Express.”

 The first journey took 53 days – a new record for overland mail.
 But Birch died while at sea before it arrived.
 His successor, I.C.
 Woods, continued the service before learning of Birch’s death.
 He reported the situation to the Post Office Department, and the contract was transferred to another service.

 On September 16, 1857, the Post Office awarded a $600,000-per-year contract to John Butterfield to establish another overland route.
-The agreement to deliver mail twice each week was the largest ever awarded in the U.S. at the time.
+The agreement to deliver mail twice each week was the largest ever awarded in the US at the time.
 The route would go through Texas, New Mexico, and Arizona.